GambuzX/Ascii-Raider/docs/README.md

 ### Data Class
 By following the MVC structure, our classes that represent the Models end up being Data Classes, which are a code smell.
 Since this topic is deeply related to the MVC architecture, we decided to include it in the 'Additional Topics' section, and so it is further developed there.

+However, apart from the MVC Model, we decided to create a data class *GlobalConfigs* to store all relevant information for the application in general, such as the name of the game or the size of each level.
+This was made due to the fact that we had many similar values spread throughout the program and were, at times, chaining values too deeply through classes so that one of them could get the information it needed.
+By using this data class we ensure that all information is consistent throughout the game and, in the case of needing to change any value, we only have to do it once at this specific place.

 ## Additional Topics